Concluding my short adventure across Northern Europe.

 Having made my pilgrimage, I’m free to see what else the city has to offer.
-After grabbing lunch at Godt Brød — a popular bakery that on this occasion is suffering from a severe shortage in staff — I take a bearing towards the Royal Palace.
+After grabbing lunch at Godt Brød — a popular bakery that on this occasion is suffering from a shortage of staff — I take a bearing towards the Royal Palace.
 This takes me past the Stortinget parliament building, the university and National Theatre.
 These surround a small park, much of which is taken up by a skating rink.
 It’s here that I get my first sight of snow on this trip, albeit pilled up in one corner.

 Intriqued as much by the opera house’s architecture as I am the performances staged within it, I’ve booked tickets to watch Madama Butterfly.
 This will be the first opera I’ve seen, and to be honest, I’m not entirely sure what to expect.
 I find out during the interval that it’s best to know the story beforehand, rather than try and follow the live translation seen on the back of the seat in front of me.
 Instead, you’re encouraged to immerse yourself in the performance.
 The staging is minimalistic and the singing incredible, of course.
 Still, I’m unable to fully appreciate such high culture, a fact underscored by the decidedly lowbrow pizza I find myself eating afterwards.

-Having seen the outside of Oslo City Hall yesterday evening, I’m keen to take a peak inside.
+Having seen the outside of Oslo City Hall yesterday, I’m keen to take a peak inside.
 This large red brick building is flanked by two large towers.
 The side that faces the waterfront has an unassuming appearance despite its considerable size, but the entrance on the opposite side hints at the majestic interiors to be found within.

 This building sits near Anker Brygge, a former industrial area that’s been transformed into yet another upscale residential district with views across Oslofjord.
 Being a Monday, the Astrup Fearnley Museum of Modern Art is closed, and the new National Museum is still being built.
 But I’ve had my fill of museums and art galleries.
 Instead, I take in the views while keeping a lookout for the few buildings that survived the gentrification of this area.

 My ears are feeling the pinch of winter, so with the light fading, I’m choosing to spend the rest of the day shopping for a woolly hat.
 For a capital whose population hovers around a million, there are a surprising number of shops.
 Many of the bigger clothing stores have multiple locations, sometimes within sight of each other.
-This over-saturation probably says a lot about the financial health many Norwegians enjoy, as does the number of Tesla’s I’ve seen.
+This over-saturation probably says a lot about the financial health many Norwegians enjoy, as does the number of Tesla’s I’ve spotted.

 I’m meant to be travelling on to Gothenburg tomorrow but I dont’t want to leave Oslo, at least not yet.
 The hotel can accommodate me for another night, so taking advantage of the flexibility of my Interrail pass, I decide to extend my stay.